LUMC/RPCA/README.md

 # RNA-seq Pipeline Comparison and Analyses

 A Snakemake workflow for running TALON, FLAIR, and pipeline-nanopore-ref-isoforms.
-Performs a comparative analyses of results using tools such as GFFcompare using GFFcompare.
+Performs a comparative analyses of results using tools such as GFFcompare.

 # <a name="Flowchart"><a/>Flowchart